libero/community/doc/adr/0009-container-image-tags.md

 Reviewer will be the first product to implement this and used to validate this proposal.

-Libero deploys can track image changes per branch or semver, no longer relying on `latest` for continuous deploys.
+Libero deploys and integration tests can track image changes per branch or semver, no longer relying on `latest` for continuous deploys.

 Teams are encouraged to adopt automated [semver](https://semver.org/) tagging of their repo to ensure compliance with semver.
 Various tools that utilize [conventional commits](https://conventionalcommits.org/) for this exist.